-Plank Road in Newburgh NY is just one of many roads that were at one time paved with thick wooden planks.
-The planks have disappeared over time but the name remains.
+Plank Road in Newburgh, NY, is just one of many roads that were once paved with thick wooden planks.
+The planks have disappeared over time, but the name remains.

-During the 1840’s and 1850’s covering the surfaces of dirt roads with wooden planks became a hot item, especially in New York State.
-The first planked road in the USA was constructed in Syracuse NY and was a success.
-It was hoped that these improved roads would move people, farm goods and manufactured products to their destinations much quicker and with less hassles.
+During the 1840s and 1850s, covering the surfaces of dirt roads with wooden planks became a hot item, especially in New York State.
+The first planked road in the United States was constructed in Syracuse, New York, and was a success.
+It was hoped that these improved roads would transport people, farm goods, and manufactured products to their destinations much quicker and with less hassle.

 Seeing the potential in this technology, the State of New York passed legislation that paved the way for entrepreneurs to start road planking companies.
 All they had to do to get a charter was form a group of investors and then raise $500.00 for each mile of road they wanted to resurface.

-So why bother?
-There actually was a return on investment for these companies.
-At regular intervals on a road, there would be toll gates where a toll was collected for anything or anyone that traveled the road- people, cattle, horses, wagons, all where tolled at regular intervals.
-Just like cars on the Thruway.
+So why would you bother?
+These companies experienced a return on investment.
+At regular intervals on a road, there would be toll gates where a toll was collected for anyone or anything that traveled the road – people, cattle, horses, wagons, all were tolled at regular intervals, just like cars on the Thruway.

-Plank Road in Newburgh was one of a number of area roads that was resurfaced in the mid 1800s.
-It is unique in the Hudson Valley in that the road retains the name of the road surface.
+Plank Road in Newburgh was one of several area roads that were resurfaced in the mid-1800s.
+It is unique in the Hudson Valley in that the road retains its original name, derived from the type of road surface.

 Newburgh and Shawangunk Plank Road